pleyvaramirez/cse15l-lab-reports/lab-report-3.md

 67:1 California, Colorado, Florida, Illinois, Indiana, Maine, 170:retained consultants to assist planning efforts in Florida, North
 ```
+The `-n` command option adds the line number in which our preferred set of characters was found by `grep`.
+In `government/About_LSC/Comments_on_semiannual.txt`, we can see that "Florida" can be found in lines 67 and 170 of the file.
+This is a very efficent way of not only identifying whether a keyword is inside a file, but also identifying where in the file it is located.

 Using `-nr` with a directory:
 ```